 "Watching tape the night before, every game we watched of Missouri was just fast, fast," Walker said.
 "A couple of the assistant coaches told me, 'I believe this is going to be your game.'
 And they were right.
 I really did have a good game."

 Good going on great.
 Walker made a difference from the minute he entered the game.
-He converted his first shot, a short jumper, and on the next possession assisted on a basket by
+He converted his first shot, a short jumper, and on the next possession assisted on a basket by Jeff Adrien that gave Connecticut a 19-10 lead with 13:12 remaining in the first half.

-"I told Kemba around the ten-minute mark, '[You're] growing up today,'" said senior guard
+"I told Kemba around the ten-minute mark, '[You're] growing up today,'" said senior guard A.J.
+Price, who added 18 points and was named the West Regional MVP.
+"He played like a man among boys.
+There were times he dominated the game."

 "Jeff [Adrien] was there about to set a screen.
 I told him to get out of my way.
 I kind of just took over," Walker said. "[Taylor] actually played me kind of well.
 I was turning and turning and I had to get it up.
 I just threw it up, God help me, and it went in."